Executive Director / Karen Hildebrand

 Community Services Director / Lydia Garcia

-Lydia B. Garcia took on the role of community services manager in November 2014 and was promoted to Community Services Director in December of 2016.
+Lydia B. Garcia took on the role of Community Services Manager in November 2014, and was promoted to Community Services Director in December of 2016.
 She holds a bachelor’s degree in communications and a master’s degree in public health.
 She is fully committed to her job as a prevention worker and enjoys promoting health among underserved populations.
 Native of Chihuahua City, Mexico, Garcia is bilingual in Spanish and takes pride in helping the Hispanic community.

-Client Services Director / Lauren Roblez
+Client Services Director / Lauren Thompson

 Finance Director / Bruce Gilmore